base-jumper/base-jumper/docs/boards/Navagio.md

 ---

 ## Configurations
 This sections provides details of component designators and the default population.
-This information, together with the PCB assembly drawing, can be used to make customization to the base board hardware to suit a given application.
+This information, together with the PCB assembly drawing, can be used to make customizations to the base board hardware to suit a given application.

 ### CAN Bus Config